 The first step to winning that struggle is to set the IoT project up as a venture.
 My first IoT platform was created in 2000, when I was CEO of a startup venture named Brivo Systems.
 I’ve worked on more than a dozen IoT solutions since then, mostly within large enterprises.
 The technical components have improved dramatically over the past 15+ years, e.g., the Cloud, service-oriented architecture, and modular software – not to mention cheap sensors.

 The IoT commercialization challenge, by contrast, remains unchanged.
-The formula I followed in 2000 still guides us today: find a first use case that is good enough, find a revenue model that pays just enough, then tweak … tweak again… and build towards product-market fit.
+The formula I followed in 2000 still guides us today: find a first Applications that is good enough, find a revenue model that pays just enough, then tweak … tweak again… and build towards product-market fit.

 In many ways, finding the revenue mechanics for IoT still requires building the plane while you’re flying it.
 However, while there are no real shortcuts to commercialization, it is still possible to take the long way, or even the wrong way.